On this page

 Biography

 Her research interests focus on the future of medical art and artists, particularly in relation to new and developing technologies.
-She obtained her PhD in 2016 with her research into the development and use of the virtual reality haptic dissection of anatomical models.
-Caroline is also the Editor in Chief for the Journal of Visual Communication in Medicine, and a member of the Institute of Medical Illustrators Scottish Board.
+She obtained her PhD in 2016 with her research into the development and use of virtual haptic dissection of anatomical models.
+Caroline is a Fellow of the Institute of Medical Illustrators, and a member of the Medical Artists Association of Great Britain, she is also the former Editor in Chief for the Journal of Visual Communication in Medicine.

 Qualifications